 It also means you don’t have to find a PC with a floppy interface and enough power to run a modern OS and keep it around for the sole purpose of downloading and writing disk images to real floppies.
 Just download them on any computer you like, then write the images to a USB stick and use it in the Gotek.

-Setting up the Gotek floppy emulator
+Gotek floppy emulator instructions

-Your Gotek probably won’t come with much documentation.
+Your Gotek probably won’t come with instructions.
 Swapping it in for the crusty old floppy drive is easy enough.
 But take heed.
 My drive had a rattle.
 I opened it up and found the mounting screws inside the drive, floating around loose.
 If yours rattles too, be sure to do the same.
 You don’t want to power it up with metallic bits inside.

 Once you install the drive, it’s unclear what to do next.
 Insert your USB flash drive, press and hold the two buttons on the Gotek, and apply power.
 That formats the drive.
 I used an old 4 GB USB drive since that was the smallest drive I had laying around that I know works.
 2 GB is less wasteful, but even 16GB drives cost less than $5 today so I’m not worried about it.